mobile app bar

 Rob Gronkowski, Tom Brady

-Interestingly, many active stars, including Saquon Barkley, CeeDee Lamb, Christian McCaffrey, Sauce Gardner, Myles Garrett, Brock Bowers, Maxx Crosby, Tyreek Hill, and Odell Beckham Jr., are taking part in the tournament.
+There is added significance since flag football will be part of the 2028 Olympic Games in Los Angeles.
+That perhaps explains why many active stars, including Saquon Barkley, CeeDee Lamb, Christian McCaffrey, Sauce Gardner, Myles Garrett, Brock Bowers, Maxx Crosby, Tyreek Hill, and Odell Beckham Jr., are taking part in the tournament.

 “I would just say if Tom could not be hit at all, that’s probably why he is not playing anymore.
-Because you know, 48 years old, you get hit by a D-lineman that’s 23 years old,” Gronk observed.
+Because you know, 48 years old, you get hit by a D-lineman that’s 23 years old,” Gronk said.

-Based on Brady’s aversion to getting hit, Gronk spoke at length about where the 48-year-old QB would rank in today’s NFL amid the rising competition.
+After reiterating Brady’s aversion to getting hit, Gronk spoke at length about where the 48-year-old QB would rank in today’s NFL amid the rising competition.

 If he could not be hit at all, say he knew he was going to have a clean pocket every single time he stepped up, and he was playing in the NFL, I would say he’d be better than probably 20 of the starting quarterbacks right now, easily.
 He would be top 12.
-He would be top 12 right now,” Gronk added.
+He would be top 12 right now,” Gronk elaborated.

 At present, 41-year-old Aaron Rodgers is the oldest QB in the NFL.
 Brady, who won a Super Bowl in his 40s, retired in 2023 at 45.
 With injuries to several starting QBs like Joe Burrow and Brock Purdy, fans are still talking about Brady possibly unretiring for the NFL.